 I am an individual, a mere civilian.
 Therefore, where I spend my money and how much I spend depends on whether I feel it is worth me spending that kind of money compared to what I am receiving.
-This varies greatly between individuals.
+This varies between individuals.

-Regardless of what HEY will have you believe, at the end of the day, it is still an email service and its only fair to compare HEY pricing with other similar services.
+Regardless of what HEY will have you believe, at the end of the day, it is still an email service and it's only fair to compare HEY pricing with other similar services.
 I accept HEY has some unique features and workflow but for me, it is not worth USD99 a year nor can I commit to HEY’s email philosophy.

 In my view, FASTMAIL offers far more in terms of reliability, speed, feature set and openness for half the price with custom domain support.
 Hell, I could argue there are features (some outlined above) that Gmail and Outlook offer for free that HEY does not offer.

 One of those features is portability - you cannot take your Hey.com email address to any other provider or any other app.
 If you want to send emails from your Hey.com address, you have to pay USD99 a year and use their HEY apps.
-On the other hand, if you moved from Gmail to Outlook, you can still use your Gmail address and reply with your Gmail account through any service including Outlook.com.
+On the other hand, if you moved from Gmail to Outlook, you could still use your Gmail address and reply with your Gmail account through any service including Outlook.com.
 This is because GMAIL (like everyone else) uses SMTP server to send emails.
 HEY does not.